Levetiracetam Viatris (Levetiracetam)

 Drug Interactions

-Tell your doctor about all medications you’re taking, including over-the-counter drugs, supplements, and herbal products.
+Inform your physician about all medications you are taking, including over-the-counter drugs.

-- Other antiepileptic drugs may affect oral contraceptive effectiveness
+- Other antiepileptic drugs that may interact with Levetiracetam

 Alcohol & Driving